VYD3N/lsdgb-game/README.md

 ### Hard Mode (New!)
 - Increased enemy speed and spawn rate.
 - Player starts with 1 life, max 2 lives, win at 4.
-- Life gummies and cops require 5 hits.
+- Life gummies and cops require 3 hits.
 - Angry suits move faster and chase more aggressively.
 - Game over at -3 score.
 - HUD is red for extra tension.
 - **Parking lot background** (`parkinglot.png`) for a more intense vibe.
 - **Unique soundtrack** (`soundtrack2.mp3`) for Hard Mode.
+- **FormerCop**: When a Cop is converted, it becomes a FormerCop (not a hippie).
+FormerCops have unique slogans (e.g., "Werk It", "Rainbow!", etc.), a 2-frame animation, and float down the screen.
+If a Suit touches a FormerCop, the Suit is slowed for 3 seconds.
+FormerCops are allies and cannot be harmed.

 ## Game Features
 - **4:3 Playable Area:** All gameplay is confined to a central 4:3 region, with controls in dedicated sidebars.